csdmichael/Foundry-Agentic-Workflow-SDLC-Docs/README.md

 changes traceable to the backlog.

-- **Inputs:** architecture decisions and acceptance criteria represented by Azure DevOps work items, plus the existing GitHub repository and source code.
+- **Inputs:** architecture decisions and acceptance criteria represented by linked work items, plus the selected repository and source code.
-- **Outputs:** generated or updated GitHub source code, unit tests, and code-review context, along with linked Azure DevOps work-item updates.
+- **Outputs:** generated or updated source code, unit tests, and code-review context, along with linked work-item updates.
 The resulting implementation is handed to the independent Code Review Agent.

 ### 5. Code Review Agent (Build)